stalyatech/upython-docs/stalya/tutorial/reset.rst

 To enter safe mode, do the following steps:

-1. Connect the stalya to USB so it powers up.
+1. Connect the simpleRTK to USB so it powers up.
 2. Hold down the USR switch.
 3. While still holding down USR, press and release the RST switch.
 4. The LEDs will then cycle green to orange to green+orange and back again.